-8. Rotate the tabs back and snap them into place.
+8. Rotate the platen bearing latch release tabs down on the right and left sides towards the rear of the printer and snap them into place.

 Allow the printer to dry for one minute before closing the dispenser door, media cover, or loading labels.